nasa/cmr-graphql/README.md

       }
     }

-#### Local graph database:
+#### Local Graph Database

-Normally running graphQl with `serverless offline` will utilize the `(cmr.earthdata.nasa.gov/graphdb)` endpoint, to query against related collections and duplicate collections in the graph database.
-To send queries to a locally running graph database
+Normally running graphQl with `serverless offline` will utilize the `(cmr.earthdata.nasa.gov/graphdb)` endpoint to query against related collections and duplicate collections in the graph database.
+To send queries to a locally running graph database we can use gremlin-server running docker to expose an HTTP endpoint.
+This is launched by running

-We can use a docker gremlin-server that exposes an HTTP endpoint.
-This is launched by running docker run -it -p 8182:8182 tinkerpop/gremlin-server conf gremlin-server-rest-modern.yaml as well as altering the `gremlinPath` in `(src/utils/cmrGraphDb.js)` to the localhost address the gremlin server is running on.
+    docker run -it -p 8182:8182 tinkerpop/gremlin-server conf gremlin-server-rest-modern.yaml

-We may add data to this local graph database with http POST requests to the gremlin-server
+From there, you can add data to this local graph database using http POST requests to the gremlin-server or invoking the bootstrap lambda using `--local`